Szfinx5/Cloud-Resume-Challenge/README.md

 And <a href="https://github.com/Szfinx5/Cloud-Resume-Challenge/blob/main/PROGRESSION.md">Click here</a> to check the step-by-step progression.
 </div>

+## What is this challenge?
+The Cloud Resume Challenge is a multiple-step resume project which helps build and demonstrate skills fundamental to pursuing a career as an AWS Cloud Engineer.
+The project was published by <a href="https://forrestbrazeal.com/">Forrest Brazeal.</a>

 ## How are the sprints structured?

 Sprint take place over 4 weeks.